 Becoming a CASA Volunteer

-A Court Appointed Special Advocate, CASA, is a trained volunteer, sworn in and appointed to a specific case by a Judge.
-A CASA is the voice for abused and neglected children.
-Working in conjunction with case professionals and attorneys, a CASA advocates for the best interest of a child.
-A CASA meets with the child at least monthly and attends regular Child/Family Team meetings with case professionals, parents, and/or foster parents.
-A CASA will meet with teachers, daycare providers, medical and mental health providers, and other service providers as needed.
+CASA volunteer experiences include meeting with the child at least monthly and attending regular Child/Family Team meetings with case professionals, parents, and/or foster parents.
+A CASA will meet with teachers, daycare providers, health providers, and other service providers as needed.
 At least every six months, a CASA will write a court report with recommendations to the court for the child(ren)'s best interest.
 A CASA will also attend periodic court hearings.

 • Meet with the child on a consistent basis, a minimum of one time per month.